GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Experiments

-\section{Experimental Set-up}
+\subsection{Experimental Set-up}

-\subsection{Baselines}
+In addition to the problems listed in Section~\ref{sec:method}, CD methods often struggle when (1) relationships are non-linear, (2) the number of variables is large, or (3) a node has many parents.
+The subsequent experiments are designed to show \MNAME's efficacy and to show that \MNAME~is less affected by these problems.
+First, the simulations include both non-linear trajectories and linear random-walk trajectories. \MNAME~is also applied on real multivariate medical imaging data which most likely include non-linear trajectories.
+Second, there is a simulation with a moderate-size graph consisting of 39 nodes to demonstrate scalability.
+Third, the simulation with the 39-node graph includes one node (i.e. 22) with 18 direct causes.

+\subsubsection{Baselines}

 We benchmark \MNAME~against both CD methods for cross-sectional data and CD methods for timeseries.
+Only representative and competitive baselines are shown (see Appendix~\ref{app:more_comparisons} for the remaining baselines).

-\paragraph{CD Methods for Cross-Sectional Data} We compare against GFCI~\cite{ogarrio2016hybrid} and \textit{Sort-N-Regress}~\cite{reisach2021beware} (SnR).
-GFCI is a competitive algorithm for cross-sectional data that combines GES and FCI.
-SnR is a simple baseline to ensure that benchmarked approaches go beyond exploiting differences in variables' marginal variance~\cite{reisach2021beware}.
-As these approaches assume independent observations, only first timepoints (observations) of individuals are used.
-In most longitudinal studies, individuals are guaranteed to have first timepoints (but not other timepoints).
+\textbf{CD Methods for Cross-Sectional Data:} We compare against PC, FCI~\citep{spirtes2000causation}, GFCI~\citep{ogarrio2016hybrid}, and \textit{Sort-N-Regress}~\citep{reisach2021beware} (SnR).
+GFCI combines GES and FCI into a single algorithm.
+SnR is a simple baseline to ensure that benchmarked approaches go beyond exploiting differences in variables' marginal variance~\citep{reisach2021beware}.
+As these approaches assume independent observations, only first timepoints (observations) of subjects are used.
+In most longitudinal studies, subjects are guaranteed to have first timepoints (but not other timepoints).
 Hence, using the first timepoints will result in the most number of independent timepoints with the least amount of missing data in real-world datasets.
 Besides, using all timepoints led to worse performance in our preliminary experiments using simulated data.
-Similar to~\cite{shen2020challenges}, GFCI is run multiple times (i.e.\ 20) using different bootstraps of subjects' first timepoints, resulting in multiple graphs.
+Similar to~\citep{shen2020challenges}, GFCI is run multiple times (i.e.\ 20) using different bootstraps of subjects' first timepoints, resulting in multiple graphs.
 Only edges appearing in more than half of the resultant graphs are kept in final graph.
-A higher threshold (80\%) led to worse result (see Appendix~\ref{app:higher_threshold}).
+Using a higher threshold (80\%) led to worse result (see Appendix~\ref{app:higher_threshold}).